Mark2009/jsonrepaircpp/README.md

 # jsonrepair-cpp

-A C++ port of the [jsonrepair](https://github.com/josdejong/jsonrepair) JavaScript library for repairing invalid JSON documents by Claude Sonnet 4.5, plus a few additional repairs capabilities.
+A C++ port of the [jsonrepair](https://github.com/josdejong/jsonrepair) JavaScript library for repairing invalid JSON documents by Claude Sonnet 4.5, plus a few additional repair capabilities.

 ## Features